Suamere/LestoraVanillaTemp/readme.md

 3. Launch Minecraft with the Forge profile.

 ## Commands
-- Use the command `/lestora vanillaTemp current` - Outputs the current player's body temperature.
+- Use the command `/lestora baseTemp current` - Outputs the current player's body temperature.
 Useful if Debug is not installed, or disabled.

 ## Compatibility
 - **Minecraft Version:** 1.21.4